zyrlia1018/ArcMol/README.md

 cmd_fp.yml
 ```

-> ⚠️ The code for molecular representation preparation is **not included** in this repository.
+> ⚠️ The core training and inference logic of ArcMol is hosted in this GitHub repository.
+However, due to the large file sizes and complex dependencies involved in molecular representation preparation, the complete experimental package is archived on Zenodo(doi: 10.5281/zenodo.18972759)

 ---